 - Foot ulcers or sores that do not heal

-To make an appointment with the diabetic foot doctor specialist, Podiatrist, David P. Rosenzweig, Board Certified in Podiatric Surgery to discuss your diabetic foot problems or to diagnosis diabetic foot related problems please contact him his Rye Brook (Westchester County), New York office.
+To make an appointment with the diabetic foot doctor specialist, Podiatrist, David P. Rosenzweig, Board Certified in Podiatric Surgery to discuss your diabetic foot problems or to diagnose diabetic foot-related problems please contact him at the Rye Brook (Westchester County), New York office.

 Advanced Footcare Center

 90 South Ridge Street